ajcwebdev/ryan-gpt/done/2022/2022-04-30-breaking-down-hydration-wdan-jutan-prompt.md

 Here, the conversation shifts to actual code snippets illustrating how partial hydration compilers prune out non-interactive elements.
 They describe macros or special directives that mark which components are pure.
 The frameworks either omit these from the client bundle or ensure that only minimal scaffolding remains.

 They also detail how frameworks embed event handlers into the DOM, referencing Qwik’s “QRL” approach and how it can dispatch interactions with minimal overhead.
-The second paragraph emphasizes that these approaches often rely on developer discipline or advanced compiler logic, bridging the gap between ideal output and practical day-to-day coding.
+This section emphasizes that these approaches often rely on developer discipline or advanced compiler logic, bridging the gap between ideal output and practical day-to-day coding.

 ### 132:00 - 138:00 Divergence of SPA and MPA Mindsets